 Try an Example

-After selecting '3D Scatter' under 'Chart Type', you can check out an example before adding your own data.
-Clicking the 'try an example' button will show what a sample chart looks like after adding data and playing with the style.
-You'll also see what values and style attributes were selected for this specific plot, as well as the end result.
+Clicking the 'See a basic example' option will show what a sample chart looks like after adding data and editing with the style.
+You'll also see what labels and style attributes were selected for this specific chart, as well as the end result.

 Create a Chart

-This will create a raw 3D scatter plot as seen below.
+Next, select 'X', 'Y' and 'Z' values from the dropdown menus.
+This will create a 3D scatter trace, as seen below.